dipcoat-image/finitedepth/doc/source/user-guide/how-to/defining-reference.rst

            img = self.binary_image()
        return cv2.cvtColor(img, cv2.COLOR_GRAY2RGB)

-:meth:`draw` is implemented to check the draw option and choose the image type.
+:meth:`draw` is implemented to check the draw option and to choose the image type.
 Note that the return image must be in RGB.

 Result